ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 ### Special
 Special chemical compound names are reserved for rare hardware platforms.

-Devices that would have a "special" codename include but is obviously not limited to:

-- Branded under:
-  - Positivo, Positivo BGH (common in Latin America, especially Brazil, but rare in the US)
-  - Micron Technology
-- Contains a SoC from the following vendors:
-  - Ingenic (only Jz series)
-  - DM&P (e.g. Vortex86)
-  - MagicEyes
-  - Chips&Technologies
-  - C-Cube Microsystems
-  - Sunplus Technology/Generalplus Technology excluding development hardware (e.g. BPI-F2P/S, CTCL-designed hardware) and DVD video decoders
-  - MCST (МЦСТ)

-#### Antimatter
-Antimatter codenames are for use with Positivo-branded hardware.
-This scheme started in late 2021 with the introduction of a Positivo Y210 tablet.

 - **Positronium Hydride**

-#### Ions

 - Helium Hydride

 ## Embedded Project Codenames
 Embedded circuit design projects are codenamed after specific locations such as cities, towns and villages.
 The design idea is what receives the codename, unlike the workstation codenames that are linked to a single unique motherboard.

 Specific hardware units used in embedded hardware projects may receive a codename specific to it.
 For example, the LattePanda Mu received for the MediaCow Touch 2 "Paris" project was given the codename "Cyclobutane".
 CTCL-designed hardware can receive codenames such as if a mobile device not using an SoM; has the SoC on a custom PCB, it can receive a Cannabinoid codename as described in the sections above.